alexhcj/backpack-traveler/src/pages/posts/top-villages-in-brazil.md

 </div>

 <div class="md-space-xl"></div>
-<h3 class="ui-post-title" id="typical-costs">São João del Rei – A Historical Village in Minas Gerais</h3>
+<h3 class="ui-post-title" id="typical-costs">3.
+São João del Rei – A Historical Village in Minas Gerais</h3>
 <p class="md-paragraph">São João del Rei is a historical village that boasts incredible colonial architecture and a rich cultural heritage.
 Located in the state of Minas Gerais, this charming town is home to some of Brazil’s most impressive baroque churches, charming squares, and winding streets.
 The village is also known for its traditional festivals and vibrant music scene, especially its lively performances during the Carnival season.</p>

 <div class="md-space-xl"></div>